matrix-io/matrix-documentation/docs/matrix-hal/getting-started/installation-source.md

-## Installing HAL From Source
+## Installing MATRIX HAL From Source

 > Make sure you have setup your
 > [MATRIX Creator](/matrix-creator/device-setup) or
 > [MATRIX Voice](/matrix-voice/device-setup) before continuing.

 Before starting, ensure you have access to the terminal of your Raspberry Pi via an <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/" target="_blank">SSH-session</a> or connect a screen, mouse, and keyboard.
-Once you've opened the terminal, insert and run the following commands one at a time.
+Once you've opened the terminal, insert and run the following commands.

 ```language-bash
 curl https://apt.matrix.one/doc/apt-key.gpg | sudo apt-key add -